Continuous Integration Process Tutorial:

-It is a good practice to have the test environment as close as possible to prod system, if not an exact replica.
+It is a good practice to have the test environment as close as possible to production system, if not an exact replica.
 Any major discrepancies and risks can be easily identified this way before it actually hits production systems.

 #8) Automating Deployment: In order to get to the point of running different kinds of tests in a CI model, the test setup has to be done as a prelude.
 As a best practice, you could have scripts that automatically setup the needed runtime environments for testing.